Questions regarding pH dynamics and adjustments.

 When first starting out it is a good idea to measure the pH of your water every day, until you get a feel for your system.
 Measure your water and then add your nutrients.
 Within an hour check the pH and adjust accordingly.
 Repeat this process until pH stabilizes.
-The liquid Flora Series has special pH buffers to help maintain a desirable pH.
+The liquid nutrient Flora Series has special pH buffers to help maintain a desirable pH.
 It is a good idea to note how much water, nutrients and pH modifiers are needed to obtain the desired values.
 After several "start- ups" you can generally get a feel for how much acid or base to use for your situation.
 Frequently pH stays within a desirable range for a considerable time, and then rapidly rises or falls to an extreme.
 This is usually an indication of the need to do a nutrient change.
 If you are using hard water, pH has the tendency to climb above 7.5.
-Sometimes this can be neutralized with acid, though one might consider adding a reverse osmosis unit in an extreme case.
+Sometimes this can be neutralized with acid, though one might consider diluting with filtered water, or adding a reverse osmosis unit in an extreme case.

 How much pH Up/Down is needed per gallon?

 Start out with one milliliter per gallon.
 Wait 15 To 30 minutes, and test your water again.
 Frequently you will only need 1 to 2 ml of pH Up/Down per gallon of water.
 You may need additional pH Up/Down if you have hard water.
-The General Hydroponics Flora Series is pH buffered to facilitate keeping the pH in a favorable range.
+Flora Series is pH buffered to facilitate keeping the pH in a favorable range.